KarthikPanchada/StudentGrievance/README.md

 # Student-Grievance-System

-•This project was created for the Institution to manage the complaints filed by the Students.
+This project was created for the Institution to manage the complaints filed by the Students.

-•In college if anyone wants to raise a complaint then one has to write on a paper and wait for the respond to whom it’s addressed.
+• In college if anyone wants to raise a complaint then one has to write on a paper and wait for the response to whom it’s addressed.

-• Student has to sign up/log in and complain about the issues he finds.
+• Now, Student has to sign up/log in and complain about the issues he finds.

 • Admin has to log in through his login ID and can view the complaints that the students have raised.